pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_channel-groups.md

 # Channel Groups API for Objective-C SDK

-Channel groups bundle thousands of channels under a named group.
-You can subscribe to a channel group (receive messages from its channels), but you cannot publish to a group—publish to channels directly.
+Channel groups let you bundle many channels under a named group and subscribe to that group to receive messages from all contained channels.

-##### Channel group operations
+Channel group operations
-- Subscribe to channel groups; publishing must target individual channels.
+- You can't publish to a channel group; only subscribe.
+To publish, send to each channel individually.

 ## Add channels to a channel group

-##### Requires Stream Controller add-on
+Requires Stream Controller add-on
-Enable the Stream Controller add-on for your key in the PubNub Admin Portal.
-See support docs for enabling add-ons.
+- Enable the Stream Controller add-on for your key in the Admin Portal.

-Adds channels to a channel group.
+This function adds channels to a channel group.

 ### Method(s)